Lung Cancer Symptoms

 • Small Cell Lung Cancer (SCLC): Spreads faster but often responds well to early treatment

-Lung cancer affects more than just the lungs; it can impact energy, immunity, daily activities, and overall health.
-This makes early diagnosis and choosing an advance lung cancer treatment in chennai with multidisciplinary care essential.
+Lung cancer affects more than just the lungs, it can impact energy, immunity, daily activities, and overall health.

 Lifestyle Factors Linked to Lung Cancer